Mpprobst/AESRSA/README.md

 # AES & RSA Test

+Utilizes AES and RSA in a python environment to simulate sending encrypted messages

 ## Requirements
 The implementations of the encryption algorithms are implemented in python.
 The examples created require python 3.x